AnthonyCapobianco/yogurd/README.md

 The following updates will introduce features:

 * Version 1.1 Database integration.
-(Done)
+(Done-ish)

 * Version 1.2 Command line arguments.
+(This idea has been scrapted.)
 * Version 1.3 Easy way for users to add and remove medications and doses </br>
              (via command line arguments and interaction with db).
 * Version 1.4 Man page